24 rational curves on K3 surfaces: Proof for non-exceptional hyperbolic case

 \begin{proof} Assume to the contrary that $\Gamma$ contains at most 2 multisections for $|D|$.
 In consequence, $\Gamma$ contains at least 23 fibre components.
 Regardless of there being sections or not, any orthogonal sum of root lattices $L_0$ embedding into the fibres embeds into $\Pic(X)$ with orthogonal complement hyperbolic indefinite.
 (This is just like in the jacobian case, where the orthogonal complement contains the hyperbolic plane $U$.)
 In particular,

-In case there are at most two singular fibres completely supported on $\Gamma$, omitting a single component of each of these yields $L_0$ of rank $21$, contradicting \eqref{eq:L_0}.
+In case there are at most two singular fibres completely supported on $\Gamma$ (i.e.\ $\Gamma$ contains the corresponding extended Dynkin diagrams), omitting a single component of each of these yields $L_0$ of rank $21$, contradicting \eqref{eq:L_0}.
 Thus $\Gamma$ has to support at least 3 singular fibres completely.
-If there were four or more of them, then connecting with any multisection in $\Gamma$ would yield a divisor of Kodaira type $\IK_0^*$ supported on $\Gamma$, contradicting Corollary \ref{cor:hyperbolic-isotropic}).
+If there were four or more of them, then connecting any multisection in $\Gamma$ with one fibre component in each fibre would produce a divisor of Kodaira type $\IK_0^*$ supported on $\Gamma$, contradicting Corollary \ref{cor:hyperbolic-isotropic}.
 (This case can also be ruled out by considering the Euler--Poincar\'e characteristic.)
 Hence there are exactly three singular fibres completely supported on $\Gamma$, and we get $\rank L_0=20$.
-Comparing Euler--Poincar\'e characteristic and degree, one of these divisors $D$ (and thus all of them) has $\deg(D)\leq 12d$.
+Comparing Euler--Poincar\'e characteristic and degree, one of the divisors $D$ of these fibres has $\deg(D)\leq 12d$.
 The analogue of \eqref{eq:6d} then shows that

-That is, all curves in $\Gamma$ are either fibre components or sections.
+That is, all curves in $\Gamma$ are either fibre components or sections of the fibration induced by $|D|$.
 In particular, the fibration is jacobian, and by the Shioda--Tate formula, the rank of $L_0$ implies that $\MW(|D|)$ is finite.
 These (quasi-)elliptic surfaces are called extremal, and they are very rare.
-Indeed, the classification of extremal elliptic K3 surfaces by Ito in \cite{Ito1}, \cite{Ito2} reveals that the only possibility with three singular fibres as in Corollary \ref{cor:hyperbolic-isotropic} has configuration $\IK_7, \IK_7, \II^*$ and $\MW=\{O\}$ in characteristic $p=7$, so $\#\Gamma\leq 24$, contradiction. \end{proof}
+Indeed, the classification of extremal elliptic K3 surfaces by Ito in \cite{Ito1}, \cite{Ito2} reveals that the only possibility with three singular fibres allowed by Corollary \ref{cor:hyperbolic-isotropic} has configuration $\IK_7, \IK_7, \II^*$ and $\MW=\{O\}$, in characteristic $p=7$ only, so $\#\Gamma=7+7+9+1= 24$, contradiction. \end{proof}

 \begin{rem} In the quasi-elliptic case, there are a few further configurations with 3 singular fibres supported on $\Gamma$ (denoted by extended Dynkin diagrams) and two sections only (see e.g. \cite[Table QE]{Shimada}): \begin{enumerate} \item $p=3$, configuration $3\tilde E_6+A_2$ with two sections from $\MW(|D|) \cong \ZZ/3\ZZ$;